sharmanitin0810/nisharma/README.md

 # nisharma
-This is my new python repository
+This repository is for my personal use , i am using this repo to store my self developed scripts and work related contents.